 type I: the coccyx is curved slightly forward, with its apex pointing caudally (~70%)

-The anterior atlanto-occipital membrane is a thin membrane that joins the upper border of the anterior arch of the atlas to the outer margin of the foramen magnum.
+The anterior atlanto-occipital membrane is a thin membrane that joins the upper border of the anterior arch of the atlas (C1) to the anterior inferior surface of the foramen magnum.
 It is a continuation of the anterior longitudinal ligament above the C1 level.
 It is immediately posterior to the ...

 Anterior horn syndrome is a fairly generic term used to refer to flaccid paralysis and areflexia due to involvement of the anterior grey matter horns of the spinal cord.
 Sensation is typically preserved.